jnozzi/cocoadev.com/SiteContent/General/StackTraces.markdown

 Much thanks for all the above suggestions, particularly Eliot's.

-One improvement i might suggest for Eliot's idea is to put the fourth block of code (the one that sets the uncaught exception handler and the exception handling mask) in you application delegate's '''-applicationWillFinishLaunching''' rather than -applicationDidFinishLaunching.
+One improvement i might suggest for Eliot's idea is to put the fourth block of code (the one that sets the uncaught exception handler and the exception handling mask) in you application delegate's **-applicationWillFinishLaunching** rather than -applicationDidFinishLaunching.

 Since the stack trace key is apparently not generated until after the exception handling mask has been set, the above code will fail for any exceptions thrown during application launch (for me this was causing an infinite recursion since the unknown stack trace key would cause an exception to be thrown inside the handler).